 Executive officers of the Company are elected or appointed by the Board and hold office until their successors are elected or until their earlier death, resignation or removal, subject to the terms of applicable employment agreements.
-See " - Compensation Discussion and Analysis - Employment, Severance and Compensation Arrangements."
-The executive officers of the Company since the beginning of fiscal year 2023, except as otherwise noted, are as follows:
+See "- Compensation Discussion and Analysis - Employment, Severance and Compensation Arrangements."
+The executive officers of the Company since the beginning of fiscal year 2024 are as follows: